 Both began with a crime and a cast of buffoons, proceeded with a mountain of lies and a coverup or two or three, and brought a national figure down in flames.

-Twenty-five years later, Lieber Steeg and Statman – two key figures in the Rose investigation - say they believe baseball would have given Rose a minor penalty, like a suspension, if Rose had just would have owned up to his gambling and not gone into denial.
+Twenty-five years later, Lieber Steeg and Statman – two key figures in the Rose investigation - say they believe baseball would have given Rose a minor penalty, like a suspension, if Rose had just owned up to his gambling and not gone into denial.

-In fact, Lieber Steeg said she thinks baseball was trying to "shove it (the Rose scandal) under a rug until they heard Sports Illustrated was investigating."
+In fact, Lieber Steeg said she thinks baseball was trying to "shove it (the Rose scandal) under a rug until they heard Sports Illustrated was investigating.

 "Baseball wasn't going to do anything," Lieber Steeg said.
 "Peter Ueberroth (the commissioner) was going out of office.
 The commissioner before (Bowie Kuhn) had been made aware of Rose's gambling, and they chose not to do anything.